microsoft/ai-developer/Labs/ai-develeper-combine.md

       ![](./media/image_070.png)

-1. Add the following code in the file:
+2. Add the following code in the file and save the file:

     ```
      using System;